NannyML/nannyml/docs/guides/chunking_your_data.rst

 .. note::
-    If the number of observations is not divisible by the chunk size required, the number of rows equal to the reminder of a division will be dropped.
-This ensures that each chunk has indeed the same size, but in worst case scenario it results in dropping ``chunk_size-1`` rows.
+    If the number of observations is not divisible by the chunk size required, the number of rows equal to the remainder of a division will be dropped.
+This ensures that each chunk has the same size, but in worst case scenario it results in dropping ``chunk_size-1`` rows.
 Notice that the last index in last chunk is 48999 while the last index in raw data is 49999: